sadult/GNOME-Config/README.md

 yay -S blackbox-terminal
 ```
 You can use any other terminal.
 I removed the blackbox header, changed the font and made the background a little transparent.
-+ For terminal I have used Zash and Starship.
++ For terminal I have used zshell and Starship.
 + install ```zsh``` and ```starship```
 ```
 sudo pacman -S zsh zsh-completions starship